Benedict Cosgrove | writer | editor | ben-cosgrove.com

 Covering the Bases [Chronicle Books, 1997]

-Anthology of classic newspaper coverage of baseball's most unforgettable moments.
+An anthology of classic newspaper coverage of baseball's most unforgettable moments.
 (Editor)

 Gluttony [Chronicle Books, 1996]

-Anthology about an overabundance of food and drink — and its consequences.
+An anthology about an overabundance of food and drink — and its consequences.
 (Co-Editor)

-Author Central [Amazon]
+Author Central on Amazon

 * * *

-Fishing With My Daughter [New York Times | PDF]
+Fishing With My Child [New York Times | PDF Version]

 An essay on fatherhood, memory, and the rewards of "staying open to the rhythms of the natural world."